nicklockwood/SwiftFormat/Rules.md

 ## fileHeader

-Allows the replacement or removal of Xcode source file comment headers.
+Use specified source file header template for all files.

 Option | Description
 --- | ---